 “If anyone going on his way in search of knowledge, God will, thereby make easy for him the way to Paradise.”
 The Prophet of Islam (Peace Be Upon Him)

 The first revealed word in the holy book of Isalm is “Read”.
-Islam is a beautiful religion, and help us follow a path of light.
+Islam is a beautiful religion and helps us follow a path of light.
 Islamic teachings are not biased.
 They don’t incriminate others.
-In fact, they provide a solution to our every problem.
+In fact, they provide a solution to every problem.

 It is important for every Muslim, to teach their family members, and if possible, try to teach others in their society.
 This is one of the highest blessings Allah Almighty has gives us.